Desktop Tab. Phone

 The value of the "Useful Common", (The shared space for action and learning that our culture provides for us.)
 Is to provide almost unlimited opportunity to learn and cooperate with other people, so that your life becomes a contribution to the world you live in.
 As Gandhi said, each of us has to "Be the Change" that we need to see in the world.
 We can act now.
 We don't need to ask for permission.

 That simple activity of keeping a record began a process of "seeing" in new ways.
 But it's a never ending trap too.
 In the age of the Internet, the flow of what pretends to be "information" is vast, and trying to cope with that is like trying to drink the ocean.
 You can become overwhelmed and drown in a sea of "information."
-Better to understand that the only information you can effectively use is discovered by you, your journal help there, and understood and integrated into your own life.
-That takes effort.
+Better to understand that the only information you can effectively use is discovered by you, and understood and integrated into your own life.
+Your journal certainly helps there, but it takes effort.
 The effort is like exercise, it gives you the strength to take a position, the strength to act, the strength to be yourself.

 Ideas have roots, and they take time to develop.